zapier/visual-builder/docs/_docs/triggers.md

 ![Triggers in Zapier](https://cdn.zappy.app/35a3f80c665bcc9afc02b2a55424b805.png)

 Triggers are listed in alphabetical order.
-You cannot set up trigger to be in a custom order in your integration's trigger list.
+You cannot customize the order of your integration's trigger list.

 ![Trigger visibility](https://cdn.zappy.app/402a8dc91f24f70e432d03c6668fbf4e.png)